fediverse/network/lib/fd_web/templates/page/info.html.md

 ### Code

-It's seriously too ugly right now, but it'll be open-sourced when a bit more mature.
+It's really ugly right now, but you can find it [here](https://git.yt/random/fediverse-network).
 Written in Elixir.

+### Credits

+Thanks to the contributors on the code, especially to [@heacte](https://soc.ialis.me/@hecate) who's done a huge work on the stats queries,

+Thanks to everyone who helped me test, implemented nodeinfo endpoints, … ([@dashie](https://oldbytes.space/@dashie), …).

+Thanks to [@Famine](https://soc.ialis.me/@Famine) for the logo.